 How this Webinar Came to Be:

 Rob and John met a year ago, and ever since they’ve been debating about their passions, how to find excellent individuals, and how to retain and inspire them.
-They decided there was nothing better than to come up with a complete, comprehensive webinar about best practices, from the front end to the back end of employee relations, and connecting full circle at the end.
+They decided there was nothing better than to come up with a complete, comprehensive webinar about employee experience best practices, from the front end to the back end of employee relations, and connecting full circle at the end.

 John shares about Onboarding and Recruiting:

 Job-hopping is the norm, most millennials will have had 4 jobs by the time they turn 32.
 John is a prime example.
 He’s had 5 corporate jobs in 10 years, however, he’s since found his home at Xref.
-But there’s many opportunities out there.
+But there are many opportunities out there.
 Candidates are driving the market, not hiring managers.

 People often have transient perspectives about work.
 They want to work for 6 months and then travel for 6 months.
 How do we work with this?
 Here are some best practices for pre-employment.